outmoded/hapi-contrib/Style.md

     - `exports` - defined automatically by node
     - `internals` - must be declared as an object at the top of each module immediate following the `require` section
   - Any variable global to the module must be a property of `internals`, including constants
-  - If a module has automatically executing code, it must be contained within a function (using the `internals` namespace) and called at the top of the module after the `internals` declaration
+  - If a module has automatically executing code, it must be contained within a function (using the `internals` namespace) and called at the top of the module after the `internals` declaration.

   ````javascript
   // Right